jucaleb4/battery-trading/README.md

 ```

 ## Log data
-The data is stored in a csv file in `logs/`, which is further sorted by dates, experiment id, and run id (e.g., `logs/04_30_2024/exp_0/run_0/`).
+The data is stored in a csv file in `logs/` (ignore this folder, since it is just a testing folding before I run it on a cluster) or `iris_logs/`, which is further sorted by dates, experiment id, and run id (e.g., `logs/04_30_2024/exp_0/run_0/`).
 The meaning behind each run id is shown in pdf files in the `metadata` folder.

 Our experiments were run on NERSC's [Iris](https://iris.nersc.gov), so we dedicated a folder for some of those runs in `iris_logs/`.